History of Shelby Miller in Timeline

 Shelby Miller

-Shelby Miller is a professional baseball pitcher currently playing for the Arizona Diamondbacks in MLB.
-Throughout his career, he has played for several teams, including the St. Louis Cardinals, Atlanta Braves, Texas Rangers, Chicago Cubs, Pittsburgh Pirates, San Francisco Giants, Los Angeles Dodgers, and Detroit Tigers.
-He is an American player with a notable career in Major League Baseball.
+Shelby Miller is an American professional baseball pitcher currently a free agent.
+He has played in MLB for numerous teams, including the St. Louis Cardinals, Atlanta Braves, Arizona Diamondbacks, Texas Rangers, Chicago Cubs, Pittsburgh Pirates, San Francisco Giants, Los Angeles Dodgers, Detroit Tigers, and Milwaukee Brewers.

 October 10, 1990: Shelby Miller's Birth

 On October 10, 1990, Shelby Charles Miller was born.
-He is an American professional baseball pitcher.
+He later became a professional baseball pitcher.

 Others born on this day/year

-In 2001, Bud Smith threw a no-hitter for the Cardinals, which was the last time a Cardinals rookie achieved this feat before Shelby Miller's near no-hitter in 2013.
+In 2001, Bud Smith threw a no-hitter for the Cardinals, which was referenced on May 10, 2013, after Miller's performance.

-As a junior in 2008, Shelby Miller threw three no-hitters in consecutive games, including one perfect game, while playing baseball at Brownwood High School.
+In 2008, during his junior year, Shelby Miller threw three no-hitters in consecutive games, including one perfect game, for his high school baseball team.

 2009: Drafted by the Cardinals

-In 2009, Miller was drafted by the Cardinals out of Brownwood High School in the first round of the MLB draft, establishing him as one of the sport's highest-rated prospects.
+In 2009, Shelby Miller was drafted by the Cardinals out of Brownwood High School in the first round of the MLB draft and was considered one of the sport's highest-rated prospects.

-In 2010, Shelby Miller played for the Quad Cities River Bandits, appearing in the All-Star Futures Game.
-After the season, he was named the Cardinals' minor league pitcher of the year.
+In 2010, Shelby Miller played for the Quad Cities River Bandits.
+During the season, he appeared in the All-Star Futures Game and was named the Cardinals' minor league pitcher of the year after the season.

-In 2010, Shelby Miller received the Cardinals' minor league pitcher of the year award and was selected to the All-Star Futures Game.
+In 2010, Shelby Miller received the Cardinals' minor league pitcher of the year award and was selected for the All-Star Futures Game.

 May 2011: Cardinal Nation Pitcher of the Month

-In May 2011, Shelby Miller was named the Cardinal Nation pitcher of the month after posting a 2.32 ERA for the month.
+In May 2011, Shelby Miller was named the Cardinal Nation pitcher of the month after posting a 2.32 ERA.

-At the beginning of June 2011, Shelby Miller was promoted to the Springfield Cardinals of the Double–A Texas League.
+In June 2011, Shelby Miller was promoted to the Springfield Cardinals and was named the Cardinals' minor league pitcher of the month.

 2011: Baseball America's Number One Prospect